Über die Stiftsbibliothek 2021

 blindstorey, 2003

-blindstorey tells of cinema, of silence, memories and blindness.
-The German composer Otto Kränzler has written three contemporary compositions based on sampled sound bites representing acoustic residues and atmospheres, the interpolated spaces between sounds and silences from three films that deal in one way or another with the subject of blindness (Wait Until Dark [USA 1967, Terence Young], Night on Earth [USA 1991, Jim Jarmusch], Until the End of the World [USA 1991, Wim Wenders]).
+"Blindstorey" tells of cinema, of silence, of memory, and of blindness.
+The German composer Otto Kränzler developed three contemporary compositions from sampled sound material based on acoustic residues and atmospheric noise, on sonic interstices and voids, on various forms of silence from three films that deal with the theme of blindness in one way or another (Wait Until Dark [USA 1967, Terence Young], Night on Earth [USA 1991, Jim Jarmusch], Until the End of the World [USA 1991, Wim Wenders]).

 blindstorey was created for the production series "Made for Admont" - collection "BEYOND SEEING - art connects blind and sighted"

-These compositions represent acoustic maps that make it possible to navigate, present and recompose the multiple interactions of silence, ellipsis, interruption, sound and atmosphere that are the auditory footprints of the selected films.
-Another focus of blindstorey is the Baroque architecture of the library at Admont Abbey, which contains seven allegorical trompe l’oeuil ceiling frescos painted in 1775/1776 by the artist Bartolomeo Altomonte.
+These compositions serve as auditory maps to trace, record, and recompose the diverse movements of silence, omission, interruption, noise, and atmosphere present in the soundtracks of the selected films.
+Another focus of "Blindstorey" lies on the Baroque library of the Stift Admont monastery, where seven allegorical trompe-l'oeil ceiling frescoes by the painter Bartolomeo Altomonte from the years 1775/1776 are visible.

 Produced in collaboration with: Fareed Armaly and Otto Kränzler Text: Claire Bartoli Virtual modelling: Franz Schubert, 2003